jilavsky/SAXS_IgorCode/User form factors for Irena/README.md

 4. Follow these instructions below to setup that specific Form factor

+### Core-Shell-Shell-Shell-sphere, January 2022
+This is modified version of NIST f3Shell, created by Jan Ilavsky in January 2022.
+Original author is Steven Kline from NIST.

+USE in Irena :
+* In Modeling II select User form factor
+* In panel put in "Name of ForFactor function this string:    FF_CoreThreeShell
+* In Panel put in Name of volume FF function this string:     FF_CoreThreeShellVolume
+* Read the code at the top, this is complicated.
+* There are too many parameters for Irean GUI, some must be set as constants and cannot be fitted.
+Changing requires code modification.
+* SLD values are implicitely multipled by 10^10cm^-2, so insert only a number.
+These are rhos not, delta-rho-square

+**In main panel set contrast = 1 !!!!!
+Contrasts are part of the form factor in this case.**

 ### Core Shell Ellipsoid, June 2018
 This is modified version of NIST CoreShellEllipsoid, created by Jan Ilavsky in June 2018.
 Original author is Steven Kline from NIST.